TNG/boost-python-examples/README.md

 + [Python](http://www.python.org "Python home page") (tested with 2.7, but should work with >= 2.2)
 + a C++ compiler for your platform, e.g. [GCC](http://gcc.gnu.org "GCC home") or [MinGW](http://www.mingw.org "Minimalist GNU for Windows")

-The examples should work on Linux, Windows and Mac, but currently have not bee tested under Windows.
+The examples should work on Linux, Windows and Mac, but currently have not been tested under Windows.

 ### Mac OS X with [homebrew](http://brew.sh)